TetraLoss: Improving the Robustness of Face Recognition against Morphing Attacks: PROPOSED FRAMEWORK

 \subsection{Model Architecture}

 Inspired by the work in~\cite{Fadi-SelfRestrainedTLForMaskedFR-PatternRecognition-2022}, we propose to add a shallow neural network which operates on top of embeddings from an existing face recognition system.
 The model consists of four fully connected (FCN) layers, batch normalization (BN) and the Leaky Rectified Linear Unit (Leaky ReLU) activation function.
 The input layer and the two hidden layers are followed by BN and the Leaky ReLU activation function whereas the output layer is only followed by BN.
 Given an embedding of size $n$, the model performs a forward pass of the embedding and produces a new embedding of the same size (\ie $n$ = 512 in this work).
 This multilayer perception (MLP) can be easily adopted to different embedding shapes introduced by different face recognition systems.
 It is likely that other architectures are capable of improving upon the results obtained in this work, but this is deliberately not explored in depth, as the intention is to propose a general loss and model architecture.
+Applying a MLP on top of embeddings extracted from an existing face recognition system can be thought of as a type of adapter where the embeddings are adapted for a new task.